ufal/mtmonkey/README.md

 * and **support scripts** for self-checks, auto-starting and easy model distribution.

+The communication between the main application server and workers proceeds via XML-RPC requests, but workers accepting JSON requests are also supported on the application server side, allowing alternative worker implementations.

 There may be more workers for the same language pair.
 Workers may run on the same physical machine or on several different machines.
 For a more detailed description of the overall architecture of MTMonkey,